 Now we come to the hard part – actually saving up the money for an emergency fund.

-The best way to start is to put together your budget showing every dollar you spent last month.
-And will send it in the months to come.
+The best way to start is to put together your budget showing every dollar you spent last month and will send it in the months to come.
 After that, find out how much you have remaining, not including spending on nights in the town, entertainment, or restaurants.
-Take either a small portion of your remaining budget or, better yet.
+Take either a small portion of your remaining budget or, better yet, all of it to put towards your emergency fund.

 Most banks will allow you to set automatic deposits, so you won’t even have to think about it.
 Alternatively, you can use mobile apps like Acorns that round up your expenses and automatically round up to generate a bit of cash on the side.
 As long as you’re not investing it, that could be an excellent way to F.